Backupfridge/email-generator/README.md

 how to run

 1. download code
+2. unzip
-2. make sure you set permissions of the files "EmailGen.sh" to be executable
+3. make sure you set permissions of the files "EmailGen.sh" to be executable
-3. open terminal to the DIR of the file
+4. open terminal to the DIR of the file
-4. run "./EmailGen.sh" in terminal without qoutes
+5. run "./EmailGen.sh" in terminal without qoutes
-5. enter the email service
+6. enter the email service
-6. done
+7. done